mongodb-partners/maap-framework/docs/maap-docs/docs/demo/external.md

  ### Data ingestion

-    The data can be loaded from different data sources of your choice, we are using `pdf`, `docx` and `sitemap` in this case.
+    The data can be loaded from different data sources of your choice, we are using `pdf`, `docx` and `web` in this case.

     In order to start ingesting the data run the below command.